th3-Rocha/Landing-Page/README.md

-Here is a draft README.md for this project repository:

 # Pear Website

-This is the code for the Pear company website, showcasing their line of fictional products including the PyPhone, PyPad, and more.
+This is the code for the Pear company(fictional) website, showcasing their line of fictional products including the PyPhone, PyPad, and more.

 ## Contents